wgsl-tooling-wg/wesl-spec/WeslToml.md

 ## Semantics

 A `wesl.toml` file is mandatory for libraries.

-For user applications, we allow it to be missing, and try to choose reasonable defaults.
+For user applications, feel free to start without a `wesl.toml`.
+We'll assume reasonable defaults.

-However, this can lead to different tools assuming different values.
+As your application grows, we suggest adding a `wesl.toml` for better consistency.

 ### `edition` field